-According to this study, the noise levels caused by construction works were between 76.0 and 91.5 dBA at different locations of Rajshahi City.
-The permissible level of 90 dBA was violated at 2 sites (Padma residential area and Vodra) during the foundation and structure phases, while 40% of the readings at the construction sites exceeded the allowable limit of 85 dBA as the World Health mentioned by Organization (WHO).
-The noise construction sites was found noisy" "moderately and "slightly annoyed".
+According to this study, the noise levels caused by construction works were between 76.0 and 91.5 dBA at different locationsof Rajshahi City.
+The permissible level of 90 dBA was violated at 2 sites(Padma residential area andVodra) during the foundation and structure phases, while 40% of the readings at the construction sites exceeded the allowable limit of 85 dBA as mentioned by the World Health Organization (WHO).
+The noise of construction sites was found as "moderately noisy" and "slightly annoyed".
 The noisiness and annoyance at work were negatively correlated with age and work experience.
 The impact of the hearing was markedly low, with a positive correlation with work experience and age.
 Thus, it was evident that reducing construction noise is a very important aspect.
-Therefore, construction authority should take the necessary steps to reduce noise pollution.
+Therefore, the construction authority should take thenecessary steps to reduce noise pollution.
 The findings of this study will help policymakers and builders in maintaining a safe working environment for workers.